 The creator of The Lucky Dog Picturehouse, Emily composes for and performs on guitar, cello, banjo and pretty much anything with strings!

-Emily originally graduated from Trinity College of Music with Honours on Classical Guitar in 2008, and since then has travelled the world performing everywhere from Chile to Germany, and Barbados to Dublin.
-She has also composed widely for radio and theatre, and performs regularly as guitarist and vocalist with many of London’s finest classic jazz artists.
+Emily originally graduated from Trinity College of Music with Honours on Classical Guitar in 2008, and since then has travelled the world performing everywhere from Chile to Germany, Barbados to Dublin.
+She has also composed widely for radio and theatre, and performs regularly as a guitarist and vocalist with many of London’s finest traditional jazz musicians.

-Nicholas D. Ball
+Nicholas D. Ball – DRUMS and Percussion

 Playing not only drum kit, but also tuned-percussion, concertina, xylophone and musical saw, as well as being a gifted composer and arranger, Nicholas has been a regular for The Lucky Dog Picturehouse since its inception, and even occasionally fulfils the role of compere, in addition to his percussive duties.